Discerneco/CeLeste-CMS/README.md

 # CeLeste CMS Platform

-A flexible content management system for multiple bilingual websites, with the first implementation being a Temple reunion and fundraising website.
+A flexible multilanguage content management system (similar to a WordPress competitor), with the first implementation being a bilingual Temple reunion and fundraising website.

 ## Project Documentation

-- [Implementation Timeline](./implementation-timeline.md) - Development phases and schedule
+- [Implementation Timeline](./Documentation/implementation-timeline.md) - Development phases and schedule
-- [Airtable Integration](./airtable-integration.md) - Database setup and integration
+- [Architecture Overview](./Documentation/celeste-cms-architecture.md) - System architecture and components

-## Setup Scripts

-We've provided scripts to automate the setup process.
-See the [scripts directory](./scripts) for:

-- Airtable database setup automation
-- Next.js integration helpers
-- Guide for creating Personal Access Tokens
+- [Temple Reunion Site](./Documentation/temple-reunion-site.md) - Specifications for the first implementation

 ## Features

 The CeLeste CMS platform includes:

-- **Multi-Site Support**: Run multiple websites from a single CMS instance
-- **Bilingual Content**: Support for content in multiple languages (initially Brazilian Portuguese and American English)
+- **Multilanguage Support**: Support for content in multiple languages
-- **Flexible Architecture**: Extensible design for adding new features and sites
+- **Flexible Architecture**: Extensible design for adding new features
 - **Airtable Backend**: Leveraging Airtable for content management
-- **Next.js Frontend**: Modern React-based frontend with server-side rendering
+- **SvelteKit Frontend**: Modern, performant frontend with minimal JavaScript
+- **Optimized Performance**: Cloudflare CDN integration for global reach

 ## Temple Reunion Site

-The first implementation is a reunion and fundraising site with:
+The first implementation is a bilingual (Brazilian Portuguese and American English) reunion and fundraising site with:

 1. **Public Content**
    - Event countdown